November 18, 2016

 Whether you are a professional musician, an aspiring student or someone who plays for fun, chances are that sooner or later you’ll want to find a gig.
-Perhaps you were invited to play a top venue or you were called to fill in for a pro band for the first time.
-Maybe you were asked to play for a friend’s wedding or lead worship for your congregation at church.
 Wherever you are invited to play there is always one thing that most gigs have in common: you’re expected to show up ready to play.
 Of course there is another thing far too many gigs have in common: unexpected challenges that could ruin your show.
 If you have ever found yourself in the embarrassing situation of being caught unprepared, you probably vowed you wouldn’t let it happen the next time!
 But you probably also know that eventually you’ll have to face the unknown.
 So what can we do as musicians to make sure we’re ready to handle whatever comes our way?
 Here are five things you must bring to every gig if you want to be successful.

 An Emergency Bag